TrainingSony/mywebite/README.md

-cleared all content from local branch update-readme Adding new lines to README before rebase
+new content added from local branch develop